-Washington County Jail officials, doctor deny wrongdoing in ivermectin lawsuit
+Washington County jail officials, doctor deny wrongdoing in ivermectin lawsuit

 The answer also contends there can be no constitutional violation or deliberate indifference because physicians are permitted to exercise medical judgment in the treatment of inmates.

-Floreal-Wooten told the Northwest Arkansas Democrat-Gazette in August he contracted covid in the jail while serving 90 days on a parole violation.
+Floreal-Wooten said in August he contracted covid in the jail while serving 90 days on a parole violation.
 He and other detainees refused to take the treatments offered to them at the jail after learning they contained ivermectin, he said.

 Chief Deputy Jay Cantrell said medical treatment for detainees is done on a voluntary basis, including any treatment offered for covid-19.